Accelerated Minimax Algorithms Flock Together: Fastest rate for unconstrained smooth strongly-convex-strongly-concave minimax optimization with respect to gradient norm

-In Section~\ref{sec:smooth_minimax}, we identified that prior accelerated minimax algorithms approximate, in the MP sense, the optimal proximal algorithm OHM.
-In this section, we design a novel algorithm to approximate, in the MP sense, the optimal proximal algorithm OC-Halpern \cite{ParkRyu2022_exact} and thereby achieve the state-of-the-art rate for minimax problems with $L$-smooth $\mu$-strongly-convex-strongly-concave $\lagrange$ (so $\sop\lagrange$ is $L$-Lipschitz and $\mu$-strongly monotone).
-Later in Section~\ref{sec:composite_minimax}, we repeat the strategy of designing an algorithm to approximate, in the MP sense, a known accelerated proximal algorithm.
+In \Cref{sec:smooth_minimax}, we identified that prior accelerated minimax algorithms approximate, in the MP sense, the optimal proximal algorithm OHM.
+In this section, we design a novel algorithm to approximate, in the MP sense, the optimal proximal algorithm OC-Halpern \cite{ParkRyu2022_exact} and thereby achieve the state-of-the-art rate\footnote{This word ``fastest'' in the section title means ``fastest known'', and does not mean the rate cannot be improved further.} for minimax problems with unconstrained $L$-smooth $\mu$-strongly-convex-strongly-concave $\lagrange$ (so $\sop\lagrange \colon \reals^d \to \reals^d$ is $L$-Lipschitz and $\mu$-strongly monotone).
+Later in \Cref{sec:composite_minimax}, we repeat the strategy of designing an algorithm to approximate, in the MP sense, a known accelerated proximal algorithm.

-We design the novel algorithm \emph{\textbf{S}trongly \textbf{M}onotone \textbf{E}xtra \textbf{A}nchored \textbf{G}radient+}\footnote{The ``+'' follows the nomenclature of \cite{DiakonikolasDaskalakisJordan2021_efficient}, where the two-time-scale EG was named EG+.}
+We design the novel algorithm \emph{\textbf{S}trongly \textbf{M}onotone \textbf{E}xtra \textbf{A}nchored \textbf{G}radient\textbf{\texttt{+}}}\footnote{The ``\texttt{+}'' follows the nomenclature of \cite{DiakonikolasDaskalakisJordan2021_efficient}, where the two-time-scale EG was named EG\texttt{+}.}

 where $\opB=\sop\lagrange$, $\beta_k = \frac{1}{\sum_{j=0}^k (1+2\alpha\mu)^j}$, $\eta_k = \frac{1-\beta_k}{1+2\alpha\mu}$, and $0 < \alpha \le \frac{\sqrt{L^2 + \mu^2} + \mu}{L^2}$, to approximate OC-Halpern in the MP sense. \ref{eqn:SM-EAG+} inherits the accelerated rate of OC-Halpern and achieves the fastest known rate in the setup with respect to the gradient norm, improving upon the prior rates of EG and OG by factors of 8 and 4, respectively.
 (OC-Halpern is not a forward algorithm as it uses the proximal operator $\JB$, while \ref{eqn:SM-EAG+} is a forward algorithm using evaluations of $\opB$.)